multiscale/muscle3/docs/source/fortran.rst

 Here we tell Fortran that we'll be using the ymmsl and libmuscle modules.
 These mirror the corresponding Python packages.
-Like in C++, yMMSL support is limited to what is needed to implement compute elements.
+Like in C++, yMMSL support is limited to what is needed to implement components.
 Loading, manipulating and saving yMMSL documents is better done in Python.

 Variables